kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/machine_learning/keras/keras_installation.md

 go to project root directory

+-type the command-

--type the command-python3 -m venv kerasenv
+`python3 -m venv kerasenv`

 “kerasenv” directory is created with bin,lib and include folders upon executing the above command.